Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Essential Info: The Mindil Beach Markets take place on Sundays and Thursdays from May to October.
 You can take the 2 or 4 bus or walk the 2 km (2.4 mile) distance from town.

-We visited Litchfield National Park and the Mary River Wetlands as part of our 3D 4WD Kakadu Unleashed tour with Adventure Tours Australia courtesy of Flight Centre, which starts at $705 USD and includes two nights’ bush camping accommodation, along with three full days of activities, transportation, entry fees, and all meals.
+I visited Litchfield National Park and the Mary River Wetlands as part of my 3D 4WD Kakadu Unleashed tour with Adventure Tours Australia courtesy of Flight Centre, which starts at $705 USD and includes two nights’ bush camping accommodation, along with three full days of activities, transportation, entry fees, and all meals.

 If you want to visit independently, Litchfield National Park is free to visit.
-Our cruise was through Wetland Cruises Corroboree Billabong and cruises start at $35 AUD ($33 USD) for one hour.
+My cruise was through Wetland Cruises Corroboree Billabong and cruises start at $35 AUD ($33 USD) for one hour.

 Admission at Crocosaurus Cove costs $32 AUD ($30 USD) for adults.
 If you want to croc cage dive, it costs $160 AUD ($152 USD) and includes admission.
 You can also do the Big Feed Experience for $79 AUD ($75 USD), which involves feeding big crocs like Burt, and does not include admission.
 You have to pay for copies of pictures with the baby crocs.

-For lodging in Darwin, we stayed at three places: Youthshack, Value Inn, and Chilli’s.
+For lodging in Darwin, I stayed at three places: Youthshack, Value Inn, and Chilli’s.
 Youthshack was fabulous — a high-end party hostel with a pool and high-quality, very comfortable ensuite doubles that were soundproofed so you could sleep!
 That said, the wifi cost $4 AUD ($4 USD) per day and barely worked.
 Low-season doubles are available from $75 AUD ($71 USD).
 Value Inn was a good, basic budget hotel and a fine place to stay, but the wifi, also $4 AUD ($4 USD) per day, had their router was next door (!) and therefore didn’t work.
 Low-season doubles are available from $77 AUD ($73 USD).
 Chilli’s, frankly, is a dump and I recommend you stay elsewhere.
+You can find other accommodation in Darwin here.

 This part of the SOTM Tour was financially supported.
 All opinions, as always, are my own.